Narrow Head

-Narrow Head is an American rock band from Dallas, Texas.
-The group was founded by lead vocalist, guitarist and chief songwriter Jacob Duarte in Dallas, with the band now based in Houston.
-The band have toured extensively, both nationally and internationally, and released three studio albums to date.
+Narrow Head is an American rock band formed in Dallas, Texas in 2013 by Houston native Jacob Duarte.
+Duarte, who serves as lead vocalist-guitarist and chief songwriter, relocated the band to Houston in 2015.
+Narrow Head have toured extensively, both nationally and internationally, and released three studio albums to date.

 History

+In 2011, Dallas resident Ryan Hughes was intending to book his band a show in Houston.
+Through mutual friends in the hardcore punk scene, Hughes gained the contact for Jacob Duarte, guitarist for Houston emo band Chemistry.
+Together the pair formed Narrow Head, originally based in Dallas, in April 2013, with the founding lineup for Duarte on guitar and vocals, Hughes on guitar and vocals, Jay Chary on bass and Keaton Khonsari on drums.
+At the time of forming, its members had grown tired of the hardcore, instead intending for Narrow Head to be a fusion of emo and 1990s alternative rock such as My Bloody Valentine, Hum and Nirvana.

+They released their debut demo tape on May 27 of that year, then played their first show in August, supporting California shoegaze band Whirr.
+In March 2014, they released their debut EP Far Removed.
+Later that year, Khonsari was replaced by Carson Wilcox.
+That year, they toured the United States supporting Prayer Chain.
+In 2015, Hughes departed the band, and the band instead became based in Houston.

-Narrow Head was formed in 2013 by Duarte, guitarist Ryan Hughes, bass player Jay Chary and drummer Keaton Khonsari.
-By 2014, Khonsari had been replaced by Carson Wilcox.
-They released their debut album, Satisfaction in 2016, by which time, the group's membership had coalesced into the trio of Duarte on vocals, William Menjivar on guitar and Wilcox on drums.
+On March 9, 2016, they released the single "Feels Like Sand".
+Which was released as of their debut album, Satisfaction on 14 March, 2016.
+By this time, the group's membership had coalesced into the trio of Duarte on vocals, William Menjivar on guitar and Wilcox on drums.
 For a brief time during the record of the album, they also included guitarist and bassist Ryan Seelig.

 In 2018, the group released the single "Bulma" and did a tour of the western United States.
 At this time, Ryan Chavez became the band's bassist.
-In 2020, Narrow Head signed with Run For Cover Records and released the singles "Night Tryst", "Stuttering Stanley, and "Hard to Swallow" in preparation for their sophomore album, 12th House Rock.
+Recommended to the label by Ben Cook, Narrow Head signed with Run For Cover Records in 2020 and released the singles "Night Tryst", "Stuttering Stanley, and "Hard to Swallow" in preparation for their sophomore album, 12th House Rock.
 Following the album's completion, long-time touring member Kora Puckett officially joined the band as guitarist.
 Run for Cover reissued Satisfaction in 2021 on vinyl.

 On June 12, 2022, the band released the stand-alone single "T.W.I.N." through Run for Cover Records.

 On November 7, 2022, the group released "Moments of Clarity" through Run for Cover Records as the debut single for their upcoming album Moments of Clarity.
 On December 13, 2022, another single from the album, entitled "Gearhead", was released.
 The album was released on February 10, 2023.